Keeping products pest-free

 The precise rules differ by country and time of year, but the window between fumigation and vessel departure can be as little as 72 hours.
 The Baltimore facility stands very close to the loading point, so once the cargo has been fumigated it is in prime position to be loaded on to the waiting vessel.

-This tight schedule has caused the WW Solutions team to open an additional fumigation facility prior to the 2018 season for automotive and light agriculture breakbulk.
+This tight schedule has caused the WW Solutions team to open an additional fumigation facility for automotive and light agriculture breakbulk.
 The extra capacity will help meet the high customer demand in the peak season from September to April, when both Australia and New Zealand insist on fumigation of all cargo.

 WW Solutions' fumigation facility at the Mid-Atlantic Terminal in Baltimore has been meeting customer demand since it opened in 2015.